 So, if you have remnant inventories, we suggest you implement header bidding and move beyond the waterfall or passback method.
-Got confused which one to choose?
+Got confused about which one to choose?
 Don’t be.
 We’re going to help you pick the best one.

 Passback or Header Bidding

-While DFP passbacks can indeed improve fill rate, they can’t ensure you 100% filled impressions.
+While GAM passbacks can indeed improve fill rate, they can’t ensure you 100% filled impressions.
 And that’s what your objective is, right?
 Besides, your impressions are passed from one ad network to another, which in turn, undermines the value of your inventory.
 That’s why publishers have shifted from waterfall to simultaneous header auctions.

 Header bidding is a method through which you can sell your ad inventories by allowing multiple ad networks or ad exchanges bid for the ad inventories in real-time.
 What happens in header bidding is – you reach multiple ad networks or exchanges to let them know about your remnant ad impressions.
 Then, these ad networks call the demand-side platforms to bid for the inventories and whoever bids the highest returns the ads.